ToddButler93/dodges-domain/docs/gameplay/guide-offense.md

 ---
-id: how-to-offend
+id: how-to-offense
-title: How to Offend
+title: How to Offense
 sidebar_label: Offense
 ---